-JLab’s latest offering, the JBuds Air Executive True Wireless earbuds are one of these alternatives – but can they measure up to pricier options in terms of connectivity, battery life, and sound quality?
+JLab’s JBuds Air Executive True Wireless earbuds are one of the alternatives in that price range, but do they have what it takes when it comes to connectivity, battery life, and sound quality?
+Let's find out.

 Price and availability